 Table of contents:

-In object-oriented programming (OOP), getters and setters are the methods that are used to control access to the properties of an object.
+In Java OOP principles, getters and setters are the methods that are used to control access to the properties of an object.
 A getter, also known as an accessor, is a method that takes the value of a private variable, while a setter or mutator is a method that allows you to set the value of a private variable.

-The main purpose of using getters and setters is to implement encapsulation, which is a fundamental principle of OOP.
+The main purpose of using getters and setters is to implement encapsulation in Java, which is a fundamental principle of OOP.

-Getter methods are the methods in Java that are used to retrieve the value of an instance variable.
-They start with the word “get” and are then followed by the name of the instance variable, with the first letter to be capitalized.
+The getter method in Java is used to retrieve the value of an instance variable.
+They start with the word “get” and are then followed by the name of the instance variable, with the first letter capitalized.

 For example, for a variable “name”, the getter method would be “getName”.